Skydax-IT/stl_comparator/README.md

 # stl_comparator
-Comparateur de fichiers STL selon des métriques précises
+STL file comparator based on specific metrics.
+Algorithmic explanation version, not contractual to the final version on the AerOptiData application.

-## Prérequis
+## Prerequisites
 Python 3.x.
-Bibliothèques en imports.

 ## Installation
-- Clonez le projet sur votre machine locale
-- Ouvrez un terminal et naviguez jusqu'au répertoire du projet
-- Installez les bibliothèques requises avec la commande pip install -r requirements.txt si possible
-- Lancez le programme avec la commande python main.py
+Clone the project to your local machine
+Open a terminal and navigate to the project directory Install required libraries with the command pip install -r requirements.txt if possible

-## Utilisation
+## Get started
-Lancer main.py modifié avec un chemin de dossier personnalisé pour la comparaison des fichiers stl
+Run main.py modified with a customized folder path for the STL file comparison.

-## Auteur
+## Author
 Enzo "Skydax-IT" Licata

-## Licence
+## License
-Ce projet est sous licence MIT.
-Voir le fichier LICENSE pour plus de détails.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.